Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that could affect this region.
-Notable ones include Albany Links Estate Stage 5 & 6, Moreton Bay Indoor Sports Centre, Eatons Crossing Village, and Albany Creek Village Shopping Centre Refurbishment.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely to impact the area.
+Key projects include Albany Links Estate Stage 5 & 6, Eatons Crossing Village, Albany Creek Village Shopping Centre Refurbishment, and Brendale Energex Substation Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.